thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 For the next few days, you'll be learning how web applications store and retrieve information.

-* Revisit the client-server diagram
-* Add a database server with DBMS and a database to it
-* Important for them to understand that the database server is (usually) a different computer
+[INSERT CLIENT-SERVER DIAGRAM WITH A RDBMS]

-  * Web server sends a request to a database server using a database driver
+In a development environment, a database server often lives on the same machine.
+In a production environment, a database server often lives on a different machine.

-  * Database server interprets the request and executes a query on the database
-  * Results come back to the database server
-  * Database server sends them back to the web server
-  * Database driver formats the results
-  * Web server does something with them
-* Data Flow Diagrams
-  * Introduce the movies to DFDs, but tell them they don't need to know how to how to write them- they're really useful for demonstrating the role of databases, but otherwise they're a kinda-rare UML artifact
-  * DFDs have these elements:
-    * Actors
-    * Processes
-    * Data Stores
-    * Data Flows
-  * DFDs have these rules:
+* Data Flow Diagrams have these rules:
   * An actor cannot communicate directly with a data store or another actor- there has to be a process in between
   * A data store cannot communicate directly with another data store- there has to be a process in between
   * A process can communicate to another process
   * You can't put data into a data store and never take it out- this is called a "black hole"
   * You can't take data out of a data store that you never put in- this is called "immaculate conception"
   * What goes into a process can't be the same thing that comes out of it- the process has to transform it somehow
   * DFDs are implementation-agnostic- a datastore could just as easily be a database or a filing cabinet
   * Illustrate with a user sign up form- the user puts in their information, the sign up process transforms the information ("My name is Kyle Coberly, and I want my username to be kylecoberly") into data (`{firstName: "Kyle", lastName: "Coberly", username: "kylecoberly"`), and stores it in a data store named "Users".
     * Ask them what's wrong (It's a black hole)
     * Create another actor called admin that looks the user list, or another process that requires what's in the data store